Augmentation Consultation and Physical Exam

 During Your Consultation

 We have outlined below what you can expect from your breast augmentation consultation.
-Read carefully, as there are many suggestions that will save you time, clear up questions, and help you convey to Dr. Cruise what it is you want to accomplish.
+Read carefully, as there are many suggestions that will save you time, clear up questions, and help you convey to Joseph T Cruise, MD what it is you want to accomplish.
 Depending on the results you want, the cost of your breast augmentation can vary, and your consultation is crucial to determining an exact cost for you.

 General health problems are important to discuss so that your surgery is as safe as possible.
 Be sure to mention any chronic illness.
 Of particular concern are: high blood pressure, diabetes, heart problems, liver and kidney disease, stroke, cancer, bleeding problems, and wound healing problems.